 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

-The Basics for Shadow Priest
+The Basics of Shadow Priest

-Stat Choice for Shadow Priest
+Stat Choice for Shadow Priest Beginners

 Currently, you will want to prioritize stats as follows:

 - Critical Strike;

-Basic Rotation for Shadow Priest
+Beginner Rotation for Shadow Priest